kcschuster/potts_lib/README.md

 Example code to run model found in **examples/** folder.

-Project in progress; for educational use only.
+Project in progress and may currently be incorrect.
+For educational use only.